sarahjschultz/kittengif/CONTRIBUTING.md

 - Remember, pull requests are submitted *from* your repo, but show up on the *upstream* repo.

+- Please make sure to fill out the Pull Request template, and link to any relevant issues or enhancements that you are contributing to.
+This helps maintainers TREMENDOUSLY, in keeping track of what is happening :)

 ## What Happens Next?

 - Every pull request will receive a response from the team.